-North Carolina State University’s Park Scholarships Class of 2018 will present the 19th annual William C. Friday Award to Amy Gage Wright on Wednesday, January 31 at 5:30 pm in NC State’s Talley Student Union Mountains Ballroom.
+North Carolina State University’s Park Scholarships Class of 2018 presented the 19th annual William C. Friday Award to Amy Gage Wright on Wednesday, January 31 at 5:30 pm in NC State’s Talley Student Union Mountains Ballroom.
 Ms. Wright is the Founder and CEO of Bitty & Beau’s Coffee, an award-winning coffee shop in Wilmington, NC that employs over 40 intellectually disabled people.
-Wright will deliver a lecture immediately following the award presentation.
-The event is free and open to the public.

 The William C. Friday Award, established in 2000, is named in honor of the late Mr. Friday, who served as president of the UNC system from 1956 to 1986.
 It is presented to individuals that carry on Mr. Friday’s dedication to leadership, scholarship, service, and character.
 The recipient of the William C. Friday Award is selected by the senior class of Park Scholars each year.
 Until his death in 2012, Friday himself provided input on the students’ nominees for the award.
 The Class of 2018 selected Wright for her commitment to service, entrepreneurship, and leadership as an advocate for people with intellectual and developmental disabilities (IDD).